 Prescribed Burning locations across Central Oregon

-With consistently warmer temperatures, fire managers on the Deschutes National Forest will be taking advantage of favorable weather conditions and begin igniting prescribed burns across our area over the next few weeks.
-This will include several high profile burns around Sisters, Bend, La Pine and Sunriver, Oregon.
+With the arrival of favorable weather conditions, fire managers on the Deschutes National Forest will begin igniting prescribed burns and pile burns across our area over the next few weeks.
+This will include several high-visibility burns around Sisters, Bend, La Pine, and Sunriver, Oregon.

-Over the past couple years, close to 700 acres of prescribed burning has been completed in the West Bend Project area.
+Over the past couple of years, close to 1965 acres of prescribed burning has been completed in the West Bend Project area.
 The West Bend Project is designed to restore forest health while reducing the risk of high severity wildfire to our local community.

 Smell smoke?
 See smoke?
 Here's what to do.